Skip to main content

 Sponsored readathon

 Set yourself the challenge of reading a set number of books by a certain date.
-If you’re feeling particularly adventurous, see how many books you can read in 1 weekend.
+If you’re feeling adventurous, see how many books you can read in 1 weekend.
 Ask people to sponsor your efforts.

 Sponsored silence

-Ask friends and family to sponsor you to stay silent for the day, 6 hours, 12 hours, or however long you prefer.
+Ask friends and family to sponsor you to stay silent for the day: 6 hours, 12 hours, or however long you prefer.
 You could do it by yourself or with friends for some added support.

 Talent show

-Get your friends and classmates to showcase their skills by hosting your very own talent show.
+Get your friends and classmates to showcase their skills by hosting your very own talent show!
 Some fun ideas include dancing, singing, stand-up comedy, poetry readings and magic tricks.

 Movie night